sleepymurph/dmv-publications/paper-nik2017-abstract.markdown

 manual, multi-device search.
 Also, copies of data on different devices will diverge if updates are made separately and not reconciled.

-Cloud computing avoids this trouble by centralizing data in a third-party service.
-Centralized data will not diverge and is easy to search.
-However, availability is determined by the bandwidth and latency of the connection to the service.
-Handing the data to a third-party also raises concerns about privacy, service longevity, and cost.
+Cloud computing eases these problems by centralizing storage, searching, and update reconciliation.
+However, the user's access to their data depends on the reliability of their network connection and the reliability and longevity of the cloud service.
+Handing data over to a third party also raises concerns about privacy.
+The cloud service may also charge a recurring subscription fee.
+The user might prefer to use the devices they already own, provided there is an easier way to manage the data.

 This paper explores distributed version control systems as an alternative approach to managing data across a spectrum of devices.
 A DVCS keeps writable